Mitchnsun/mcomperat/README.md

 ### Contribution guidelines ###

 * Writing tests
-* Code review: `grunt analysis` - No Lint errors allowed
+* Code review - No Lint errors allowed
 * Other guidelines

 ### Who do I talk to? ###